Participate

 Frequently Asked Questions

-A research study (also called a clinical trial) is a medical study that helps to answer important questions about an investigational drug – these may include how well an investigational study drug works for a certain condition.
+A clinical research study (also called a clinical trial) is a medical study that helps to answer important questions about investigational medications, treatments, or devices—these may include how well study medications, treatments, or devices work for a certain condition.
 All medications must be tested in clinical research studies before they can be approved and prescribed to patients.

-The research team will be able to explain more about what the Shoulder Osteoarthritis Studies will involve, and it is up to you to decide if you want to take part.
-Participation in this study is voluntary.
+The research team will be able to explain more about what the REZILIENCE Study involves, and it is up to you to decide if you want to take part.
+Participation in the study is voluntary.
 Whether or not you decide to participate in this study will not affect your current or future relationships with your doctors.
-If you decide to participate, you are free to withdraw at any time without affecting those relationships.

-We match you to a clinical research center within a close travel distance from your home.
-If we are not running the study in your area currently, with your permission, we will keep you in our database and reach out once a study in your area becomes available.
-If, at any time, you decide you no longer want your information stored, you can opt out and we will delete your details.
+If you qualify, we will match you to a study site closest to your home.
+If we are not currently running the study in your area, with your permission, we will keep you in our database and reach out once a study in your area becomes available.
+If, at any time, you decide you no longer want your information stored, you can opt out, and we will delete your details.

 About REZILIENCE Study